naftaliharris/lazysort/README.md

 How to use it
 -------------

-You can use LazySorted much the same way you use the sorted(.) function:
+You can use LazySorted much the same way you use python lists and the sorted(.)
+function:

 ```python
 >>> import random